-- Chemically process the molecules normally found in the body, such as hormones, as well as foreign substances such as medicines and alcohol.
+- Chemically process the molecules usually found in the body, such as hormones, as well as foreign substances such as medicines and alcohol.

-The typical hepatocyte is cubic with sides of 20-30 μm, (in comparison, a human hair has a diameter of 17 to 180 μm).
-The typical volume of a hepatocyte is 3.4 x 10-9 cm3.
+The typical hepatocyte is cubic with sides of 20-30 μm (in comparison, a human hair has a diameter of 17 to 180 μm).
+The specific volume of a hepatocyte is 3.4 x 10-9 cm3.

 The smooth endoplasmic reticulum is abundant in the hepatocytes, while most of the cells in the body have small amounts.

-The hepatocytes show an eosinophilic cytoplasm that reflects numerous mitochondria and dotted basophil due to large amounts of rough endoplasmic reticulum and free ribosomes.
+The hepatocytes show an eosinophilic cytoplasm that reflects numerous mitochondria and dotted basophils due to large amounts of rough endoplasmic reticulum and free ribosomes.

-Brown lipofuscin granules are also seen (as age increases) along with irregular areas of unstained cytoplasm; These correspond to glycogen and cytoplasmic lipid reserves during histological preparation.
+Brown lipofuscin granules are also seen (as age increases) and irregular areas of unstained cytoplasm; These correspond to glycogen and cytoplasmic lipid reserves during histological preparation.

-The average life of the hepatocyte is 5 months; they are able to regenerate
+The average life of the hepatocyte is five months; they can regenerate

 The nuclei of the hepatocytes are round with scattered chromatin and prominent nucleoli.

-Anicocariosis (or variation in the size of nuclei) is common and often reflects tetraploidy and other degrees of polyploidy, a normal feature of 30-40% of hepatocytes in adult human liver.
-Binucleated cells are also common.
+Anicocariosis (or variation in the size of nuclei) is common and often reflects tetraploidy and other degrees of polyploidy, a regular feature of 30-40% of hepatocytes in adult human liver.
+Binucleated cells are also standard.

 The hepatocytes are organized in plates separated by vascular channels (sinusoids), an arrangement supported by a network of reticulin (collagen type III).

-Hepatocyte plaques are one cell thick in mammals and two in chicken.
+Hepatocyte plaques are one cell thick in mammals and two in chickens.
 The sinusoids show a discontinuous and fenestrated endothelial cell lining.

-The endothelial cells do not have a basement membrane and are separated from the hepatocytes by the space of Disse, which drains the lymph into the lymphatic vessels of the portal tract.
+The endothelial cells do not have a basement membrane.
+They are separated from the hepatocytes by the space of Disse, which drains the lymph into the lymphatic vessels of the portal tract.